From 1 Timothy 5

 Focus on God

-We are reminded in these verses that God graciously saves us through the Gospel.
+We are reminded in these verses that Jesus was crucified for us.

 Function in Our Lives